matthewruffell/matthewruffell.github.io/_posts/2019-02-22-beginning-kernel-crash-debugging-on-ubuntu-18-10.md

 ![log](/assets/images/2019_116.png)

-The most interesting part is bottom, where Oops message is printed to the log:
+The most interesting part is the bottom, where Oops message is printed to the log:

 ![bottom](/assets/images/2019_117.png)